webdna/commerce-affirm/README.md

 ### Parameters

+`automatic` : automatically launches the payment modal otherwise show a button to launch it. (default: 'true')

 `cancelUrl` : the url to return to if the process is cancelled. (only used in 'redirect' mode)

 `confirmationUrl` : the url to return to on a successful application. (only used in 'redirect' mode)

 `mode` : 'modal' or 'redirect' (default: 'modal')

+`showStatus` : show the status updates, processing etc. (default: false)

 #### Modal callbacks: